Jakebehler/Capstone-Project/README.md

 - Presentation_Slides.pdf: High-level summary of findings, technical process, and actionable business insights.

 ## Conclusion
-This project demonstrates a full end-to-end data science process, from EDA and model tuning to feature validation and business storytelling which highlights both technical skill and real-world application.
+This project delivers a deployable churn prediction tool and targeted retention strategy that enables a bank to proactively identify at-risk customers before they leave, reducing customer acquisition costs and protecting long-term revenue..